cesartheroman/Products-API/README.md

   - Pipe in a custom transformer function-- extending the [Transform class](https://nodejs.org/docs/latest-v18.x/api/stream.html#class-streamtransform) in Node in order to normalize all rows and columns
   - Pipe to the [writable Stream](https://nodejs.org/docs/latest-v18.x/api/stream.html#class-streamwritable) with my clean CSV files

-Once the "Extraction" and "Transformation" parts of the process were done, I needed to build out an automated way to "Load" my 5 GBs worth of data into Docker so that it would be accessible within the running instance of Postgres to then copy it into the database.
+Once the "Extraction" and "Transformation" parts of the process were done, I needed to build out an automated way to "Load" my ~5GBs worth of data into Docker so that it would be accessible within the running instance of Postgres to then copy it into the database.
 Through a lot of trial and error, I found that I could utilize Docker's `/docker-entrypoint-initdb.d` entrypoint and updated my Dockerfile to load in 3 scripts:
   - One to init my database schema
   - Another to copy over the CSV files into their appropriate tables
   - And the last one to creat the indexes, but that was included later once I had figured out which indexes to create when I began my optimization